Methuselah Foundation: NASA Challenge partnerships

 In 2016, NASA in partnership with the New Organ Alliance announced the Vascular Tissue Challenge.
-Creating a sufficient blood vessel system – vasculature – is often seen by biomedical researchers as a primary impediment in engineering thick tissues.
-The Vascular Tissue Challenge offers a $500,000 prize "to be divided among the first three teams that successfully create thick, metabolically-functional human vascularized organ tissue in a controlled laboratory environment."
-Two teams were awarded prizes for their breakthrough work in 2021.
+The Vascular Tissue Challenge offered a $500,000 prize awarded to two teams.

 In November 2016, in conjunction with the Vascular Tissue Challenge, the New Organ Alliance hosted at the NASA Research Park the Vascular Tissue Challenge Roadmapping Workshop, with funding from the NSF.

-In 2021, Methuselah announced that a second collaboration with NASA, the Deep Space Food Challenge, awarded $25,000 prizes to each of the 18 U.S. teams that designed a novel food production technology concept that maximizes safe, nutritious and palatable food outputs for long-duration space missions.
-The competition has entered a second round, in which teams must actually build their technology.
+In 2021, Methuselah announced a second collaboration with NASA, the Deep Space Food Challenge, which awarded prizes to 18 U.S. teams for food production technology for long-duration space missions.

 Alliance for Longevity Initiatives

-The Alliance for Longevity Initiatives, whose mission is to create social and political action around the issue of combating age-related chronic conditions and increasing our number of healthy, disease-free years.
-The organization seeks to build policies that encourage economic and scientific support for more longevity solutions, such as bioengineered patient trials and dramatically improved biomedical research models that use engineered human tissue.
+The Alliance for Longevity Initiatives organization has funded longevity projects such as bioengineered patient trials and dramatically improved biomedical research models that use engineered human tissue.

 New Parts for People

-Methuselah Foundation contributed $1 million to the Albert Einstein College of Medicine to fund development.
-Aging is a leading risk factor for most common neurodegenerative diseases, including strokes, brain tumors, aneurysms, cognitive impairments and dementias.
+Methuselah Foundation contributed $1 million to the Albert Einstein College of Medicine.

-Past projects

 3D bioprinter grants

 In 2013, Methuselah Foundation began a partnership with Organovo to fund the use of their 3D bioprinters at academic research centers for biomedical research.
-Under the grant program, the foundation committed "at least $500,000 in direct funding for research projects across several institutions."
+The foundation committed "at least $500,000 in direct funding for research projects across several institutions."
 The first recipients were Yale School of Medicine, UCSF School of Medicine, and the Murdoch Children's Research Institute.